dux/fez/README.md

 * ### this.reactiveStore({})

-  Creates reactive store that updates this.html() on change.
+  Creates reactive store that updates this.render() on change.
 You can pass another reactivity function.

   Used in default TODO example.